hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 Ref #4921
 * split ATs into two groups - mainnet and non-mainnet
 * run "non-mainnet" ATs on nightly build
-* for now, run both on PRs (see if it works)
-* TODO - remove non-mainnet AT run from PR build
+* did 2 runs with run both groups of ATs on PRs (to make sure it works - the right numbers of tests are run - see comments for details)

 ## Documentation